Latest News

 The resolution of the U.S. Government Shutdown will not have a significant impact on the trend, because it is expected to increase debt levels, said Hugo Pascal.

 The physical demand for gold and silver remains strong, and recent U.S. indicators indicate a weakening of growth.
-This is a positive combination for metals' prices."
+This is a favorable combination for metals' prices.

-The U.S. president Donald Trump signed legislation on Wednesday to end a 43-day shutdown of the government, the longest ever in U.S. History, which had delayed important economic data, such as reports on jobs and inflation.
+The U.S. president Donald Trump signed legislation on Wednesday to end a 43-day shutdown of the government, which was the longest in U.S. History.
+This delayed important economic data, such as reports on jobs and inflation.

 The agreement will fund federal operations until January 30.
 However, the government expects to add an additional $1.8 trillion per year to its debt burden of $38 trillion.